-28) No part of the development shall be occupied until space and facilities for bicycle parking have been provided in accordance with the approved plans.
+27) No part of the development shall be occupied until cycle parking spaces for 412 bicycles has been provided within the basement of the building, in accordance with the approved plans.
 These facilities shall then be retained and permanently reserved for bicycle parking.